TGenNorth/ASAP/README.rst

 Can be generated from Excel spreadsheet template, or for simple cases, directly from multifasta file.

-typical usage: ``asap <subfunction>``
+typical usage: ``asap -h``

 full usage: ``asap [-h] <subfunction> [-h]``

-asap.prepareJSONInput -- Create a JSON input file for ASAP from a multifasta or Excel spreadsheet
+asap.cmdParser -- Handles all the cmd line options for the various parts of asap

 optional arguments:
   -h, --help            show this help message and exit